 Guidance on Human Subjects Protections Considerations Related to COVID-19

-The Temple University IRB is in receipt of questions concerning screening procedures and research methods that will be of the COVID-19 outbreak.
+The Temple University IRB is in receipt of questions regarding continuity of research in response to COVID-19.
 Please see below for our immediate answers.

 If you have questions about this guidance, please email your IRB related inquiries to: IRB@temple.edu